Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Self-supervised multimodal learning via disagreement

-We continuously pretrain and then finetune a pretrained MERLOT Reserve Base model on the datasets with a batch size of 8.
 During pretraining, we train the model for 960 steps with a learning rate of 0.0001, and no warm-up steps, and use the defaults for other hyperparameters.
 For every dataset, we fix two of $ \{\lambda_{\text{text, audio}}, \lambda_{\text{vision, audio}}, \lambda_{\text{text, vision}}\} $ to be $ +\infty $ and change the third one, which characterizes the most meaningful disagreement.
 This allows us to reduce the number of masked modalities required from 3 to 2 and thus reduce the memory overhead of the method.
 For \textsc{Social-IQ}, we set $\lambda_{\text{text, vision}}$ to be 0.
 For \textsc{UR-FUNNY}, we set $ \lambda_{\text{text, vision}} $ to be 0.5.
 For \textsc{MUStARD}, we set $ \lambda_{\text{vision, audio}} $ to be 0.
 All training is done on TPU v2-8 accelerators, with continuous pretraining taking 30 minutes and using up to $9$GB of memory.